What is the primary goal of PRN medication orders?

 Study for the DODD Ohio Category 1 Medication Administration Certification Exam.
 Optimize your preparation with flashcards and multiple-choice questions, each offering hints and explanations.
 Excel in your exam!

 The primary goal of PRN medication orders is to treat conditions as they arise.
-PRN, which stands for "pro re nata," is a Latin term meaning "as needed."
-This approach allows for medication to be administered only when a specific symptom or condition occurs, rather than on a fixed schedule.
+PRN stands for "pro re nata," which is Latin for "as needed."
+This type of medication order allows healthcare providers to administer medication only when specific symptoms or conditions present themselves, rather than on a regular schedule or routine basis.

 Subscribe